Packhorse Hut Walk with Kids: Best Half Day Walk for Families or Beginners Overnight Hike in Christchurch

 There are three routes to climb to Packhorse Hut.

-- Gebbies Pass track, (this is the route we cover here)
+- Gebbies Pass track, (this is the route we cover here and the most scenic route

 1. Gebbies Pass to Packhorse Hut